vision-dbms/vision/docs/VdbScan/VdbScan-alteration-count-exceeds-maximum.md

 * Break up the transaction and do `rcleanStore` in between parts of the transaction
 * change the mapping type of the underlying map to Partition mapped so it doesn't have this limit
    * Changing the mapping type is covered here: [[TomorrowsEmergencyErrorMessageLookup]]

-## In the wild

-* Nothing to fix
-   * An FMA uncommitted transient "load" got too many IDs and hit this error #25661
-* Invesco required a rollback to fix an error like this years ago :(